avalonmediasystem/connect2018-workshop/README.md

  - How is it indexing it into solr?
  - How does it call ActiveEncode?
  - How does it store and serve derivative files?
- - How do I configure it to build different outputs with ffmpeg?
+ - How do I configure it to build different outputs with ffmpeg? (https://github.com/avalonmediasystem/connect2018-workshop/blob/master/Customizing-encoding.md)
+ - How do I configure it to use a custom ActiveEncode::Base subclass? (https://github.com/avalonmediasystem/connect2018-workshop/blob/master/Customizing-encoding.md)
  - How do I use Amazon Elastic Transcoder?
  - How do I check on the status of an encode?
  - How do I use the callbacks?